Coreoz/Plume/README.md

 Plume is an encapsulation of the best available JVM libraries to get a project up and running quickly.

-Plume:
+Key concepts:
-- Has few main principles/dependencies: configuration via [Config](https://github.com/typesafehub/config) and dependency injection via [Guice](https://github.com/google/guice) or [Dagger](https://github.com/google/dagger).
-The rest is very easy to change or remove.
+- Plume has few main principles/dependencies: configuration via [Config](https://github.com/typesafehub/config) and dependency injection via [Guice](https://github.com/google/guice) or [Dagger](https://github.com/google/dagger).
-- Is the glue made with Config and Guice/Dagger to make popular open source libraries work together: Jersey, QueryDsl, HikariCP, etc.
+- Plume is the glue made with Config and Guice/Dagger to make popular open source libraries work together: Jersey, QueryDsl, HikariCP, etc.
-- Is lightweight and modular.
+- Plume is lightweight and modular.

 A concrete example of how Plume works is the [Plume Mail](plume-mail/) module:
 - It provides the [Simple Java Mail](http://www.simplejavamail.org/) dependency